jeertmans/manim-slides/paper/paper.md

 # Stability and releases

-Manim Slides is continously tested on most recent Python versions, both ManimCE and ManimGL, and on all major platforms: Ubuntu, macOS and Windows.
+Manim Slides is continously tested on most recent Python versions, both ManimCE and ManimGL, and on all major platforms: **Ubuntu**, **macOS** and **Windows**.
 As of Manim Slide's exposed API begin very minimal, and the variaty of tests that are performed, this tool can be considered stable over time.

-New releases are are very frequent, as they mostly introduce enhancements or small documention fixes, and the command-line tool automatically notifies for new available updates.
-Therefore, regurlarly updating Manim Slides is highly recommended.
+New releases are very frequent, as they mostly introduce enhancements or small documention fixes, and the command-line tool automatically notifies for new available updates.
+Therefore, regularly updating Manim Slides is highly recommended.

 # Statement of Need

-Similar tools to Manim Slides also exist, such as its predecessor, manim-presentation [@manim-presentation], or web-based alternative, Manim Editor [@manim-editor], but none of them provide the documentation level nor the amount of features that Manim Slides strives to.
+Similar tools to Manim Slides also exist, such as its predecessor, manim-presentation [@manim-presentation], or the web-based alternative, Manim Editor [@manim-editor], but none of them provide the documentation level nor the amount of features that Manim Slides strives to.
 This work makes the task of presenting Manim content in front of an audience much easier than before, allowing presenters to focus more on the content of their slides, rather than on how to actually present them efficiently.

 # Acknowledgements